 Picking an official Indonesian dish is hard due to the variety of flavors and dishes that are available in the entire archipelago.
-Depending on the situation of the region, the flavours and influences vary greatly.
-Whether it be Middle Eastern, Indian, Chinese or European, these dishes are complex in flavor, and leave you wanting more.
+Depending on the region's situation, the flavors and influences vary greatly.
+Whether it be Middle Eastern, Indian, Chinese, or European, these dishes are complex in flavor and leave you wanting more.
 Nasi Goreng and satay are probably the first things that come to mind when Indonesian food is mentioned.
-However, Tumpeng is actually named the official dish of Indonesia.
+However, Tumpeng has actually been named the official dish of Indonesia.
 A cone-shaped rice dish – like a mountain – with meat and vegetables on the side, the ministry described it as “the dish that binds the diversity of various Indonesian culinary traditions.”.

 CNNGo readers voted this dish the most delicious in the world for a reason.
-Mostly beef – but sometimes made with liver, chicken, goat or other meat – the secret is in the broth.
-Cooked until the meat has soaked up all the flavours of the gravy and dried up, Rendang has you drooling for more! .
+Mostly beef – but sometimes made with liver, chicken, goat, or other meat – the secret is in the broth.
+Cooked until the meat has soaked up all the flavors of the gravy and dried up, Rendang has you drooling for more!

-Rawon is popular in East Java and uses the keluak nut to get its deep brown colour and nutty flavours.
-This is best soaked up with rice. .
+Rawon is popular in East Java and uses the keluak nut to get its deep brown color and nutty flavors.
+This is best soaked up with rice.

-Bakso – or Baso – are golf ball sized meatballs (or bigger) made from chicken, beef, or even pork in some parts, that are a favourite amongst students.
-It is served with noodles or rice, vegetables, and tofu, and wontons, and garnished with shallots. .
+Bakso – or Baso – are golf ball-sized meatballs (or bigger) made from chicken, beef, or even pork in some parts, that are a favorite amongst students.
+It is served with noodles or rice, vegetables, tofu, wontons, and garnished with shallots.

 This might be a surprising entry on this list, but it is a food that Indonesia lives by!
-The easiest and tastiest meal made to-go, Indomie has such a large variety of flavours that one will never tire of instant noodles! .
+The easiest and tastiest meal made to-go, Indomie has such a large variety of flavors that one will never tire of instant noodles!

-One of the most popular dishes from this culture, it literally means “fried rice”, and it is some of the best fried rice the world has had.
-Getting its flavor from a dark soy sauce called kecap (pronounced ketchup), it keeps the balance with acar, pickled cucumber and carrots. .
+One of the most popular dishes from this culture means “fried rice”, and it is some of the best-fried rice the world has had.
+Getting its flavor from a dark soy sauce called kecap (pronounced ketchup), it keeps the balance with acar, pickled cucumber, and carrots.

 Popular with lunchtime crowds due to its speed and price, this dish revolves around rice cooked in coconut milk and served with a variety of meats and vegetables.
-The standard side dishes includes fried chicken, tempe (soybean cake), boiled egg and anchovies, and is topped with emping (melinjo nut crackers). .
+The standard side dishes include fried chicken, tempe (soybean cake), boiled egg, and anchovies, and are topped with emping (melinjo nut crackers).

 The Indonesian version of pancakes, this dessert is usually only sold in the evenings.
-Pick from sweet fillings of chocolate, cheese or peanuts, or go savoury with egg and minced meat.
-Savoury martabak is crispy too, and served with pickled cucumber and sweet and sour vinegar. .
+Pick from sweet fillings of chocolate, cheese, or peanuts, or go savory with egg and minced meat.
+Savory martabak is crispy too, and served with pickled cucumber and sweet and sour vinegar. .
 Whether you’re a foodie or a newbie, Indonesian food will tickle your taste buds and will make you curious to try more!